lkq1220/paper-note/the-note-of-internet-of-underground-things-in-precision-agriculture-architecture-and-technology-aspects.md

       - lateral, direct, and reflected (LDR) waves
       - lateral waves travel partly on the soil-air interface in air, experiencing the lowest attenuation
   - Recent advance
     - the characterization of wireless UG channel and development of environment-aware
-      - Dong, X. and M. C. Vuran (2013).
-Environment aware connectivity for wireless underground sensor networks.
-2013 Proceedings IEEE INFOCOM, IEEE.
       - Salam, A. and M. C. Vuran (2016).
 Impacts of soil type and moisture on the capacity of multi-carrier modulation in internet of underground things.
 2016 25th International Conference on Computer Communication and Networks (ICCCN), IEEE.
       - Salam, A., et al. (2016).
 Pulses in the sand: Impulse response analysis of wireless underground channel.
 IEEE INFOCOM 2016-The 35th Annual IEEE International Conference on Computer Communications, IEEE.
       - Salam, A., et al. (2017).
 Towards internet of underground things in smart lighting: A statistical model of wireless underground channel.
 2017 IEEE 14th International Conference on Networking, Sensing and Control (ICNSC), IEEE.